-Under the Dram Shop Act, the only people who can be held liable for negligent over-service of alcohol are known as "providers," as defined by the statute.
-In essence, a "provider" is a business that sells alcohol directly to the public, such as a bar, restaurant, liquor store, or grocery store.
+Under the Texas Dram Shop Act, the only people who can be held liable for negligent over-service of alcohol are licensed alcohol providers, as defined by the statute.
+In essence, this is any business that is licensed by the Texas Alcoholic Beverage Commission to sell alcohol directly to the public, such as a bar, restaurant, liquor store, grocery store, or event venue.

-Two quick points about why these laws are setup in this way is due two things:
+Two quick points about why these laws are set up in this way:

 - Courts and legislatures aren't quite keen on meddling into private affairs.
 We don't want dinner or football party hosts scouring their home to make sure people aren't drinking too much.

 With this in mind, if a group of friends or work colleagues hosts a party to watch a football game or to celebrate a birthday, the party host cannot be held liable for any alcohol-related accidents, so long as no money is charged and/or exchanged.
 On